Living-with-machines/station-to-station/README.md

 ## Datasets and resources

+All produced datasets and resources (including the DeezyMatch models) can be found in Zenodo [here](**TODO add link**).

 ## Evaluation results

 ## Citation

+Please acknowledge our work if you use the code or derived data in your work, by citing:

 ```
 Kaspar Beelen, Mariona Coll Ardanuy, Jon Lawrence, Katherine McDonough, Federico Nanni, Joshua Rhodes, Giorgia Tolfo, and Daniel CS Wilson.
 "Station to Station: linking and enriching historical British railway data."
 In XXXXXX (XXXX), pp. XXX--XXX.
 2021.